Lennart01/AutonomeSysteme/astro-rewrite/src/content/docs/teil_2/lec-hb-vc.md

     2.   w(y)

 In the reordered trace II, the two writes on x appear right next to each other.
-Is there a program run and that yields the above reordered trace?
+Is there a program run that yields the above reordered trace?
 No!

 In the reordered trace II, we violate the write-read dependency between *w*(*y*)<sub>2</sub> and *r*(*y*)<sub>3</sub>. *w*(*y*)<sub>2</sub> is